 They are also used to constitute a range of other geographies such as the health geographies and Westminster parliamentary constituencies.

 Northern Irish local government districts average around 42 electoral wards, English local authority districts (LAD) (both metropolitan and non-metropolitan), London boroughs and unitary authorities average around 23, Welsh unitary authorities around 40, and Scottish council areas around 11.

 Population counts can vary substantially, even within a single LAD, but the national average is about 7,900.
 As at 2021, there are 4,100 people on average in each Northern Ireland ward.

 More populous electoral wards tend to occur in large urban areas.

 Electoral ward boundary changes are usually enacted on the first Thursday in May each year, to coincide with the local government elections in the UK

-As of 6 May 2021, the UK has 8,694 electoral wards/divisions, with 462 in Northern Ireland.Back to table of contents
+As of 5 May 2022, the UK has 8,483 electoral wards and electoral divisions and there are 462 wards in Northern Ireland.Back to table of contents